 It is important that potential clients realize that ketamine is not a cure or a "silver bullet."
 When administered outside of a safe and supported container, and in the absence of integration therapy, the opportunities the medicine offers for psychological growth and therapeutic gains may be lost.
 At worst, it could be harmful.
-Ketamine is a powerful tool that helps individuals reduce/remove psychological barriers to healing to access their own inner healing intelligence, and is meant to be an adjunctive treatment within a comprehensive treatment plan.
+Ketamine is a powerful tool that helps individuals reduce/remove psychological barriers to healing in order to access their own inner healing intelligence.
+It is meant to be an adjunctive treatment within a comprehensive treatment plan.

-Our treatment team is made up of a board certified psychiatric mental health nurse practitioner and masters level licensed psychotherapists - all of whom have received training specific to KAP.
+Our treatment team is made up of a board certified psychiatric mental health nurse practitioner and masters level licensed psychotherapists.
+All members of our team have completed training specific to KAP and other psychedelic-assisted therapy modalities.
 If you have other professionals already involved in your treatment that you would like to be involved in your care (e.g. therapist, psychiatric provider), we would be happy to coordinate care with them.
 Often, we will encourage it and reserve the right to require the involvement of other psychiatric professionals for eligibility in KAP based on individual circumstances.

 Prior to any intake processes, it is important you read this informed consent carefully and in its entirety.
 The first step in the intake process is screening paperwork.
 This is an important step to be sure you are a safe candidate for KAP and avoid any unnecessary costs to you of meeting for a consult if ketamine is not a safe or appropriate intervention.
 Please answer these questions honestly and to the best of your ability as there can be serious health risks otherwise.
-If this screening indicates there are no contraindications to this type of treatment, then we would proceed to the initial consult.
+If this screening indicates there are no contraindications to this type of treatment, then we will proceed to the initial consultation.
 This is a 90 minute session with the ketamine provider reviewing your current and past psychiatric, medical and social history.
 Treatment planning and preparation for the medicine session will also occur during this appointment.

-During this initial session, we will discuss your goals for treatment, your strengths, your areas requiring additional support, and together we will create an individualized plan for your KAP experience.
-This will include the number of treatments, route of administration and plans for dosing, any preferences you have for your experiences and integration sessions, identifying and bolstering your external support network and incorporating other complimentary skills such as mindfulness/breathing exercises (if you desire).
+During this initial session, we will discuss your goals for treatment, your strengths and areas requiring additional support, and together we will create an individualized plan for your KAP experience.
+This will include the number of treatments, route of administration and plans for dosing, any preferences you have for your experiences (e.g. invocation, ceremony, intention setting, therapeutic touch) and integration sessions, identifying and bolstering your external support network and incorporating other complimentary skills such as mindfulness/breathing exercises (if you desire).
 This plan is dynamic and can always be changed as you move through your KAP journey.